webpolis/trading-bot/README.rst

 ===========

-    A multithreaded cryptocurrency bot that emits signals when whales transact.
+    A multithreaded cryptocurrency bot that reacts to mempool transactions.

 Requirements